Donate to support freedom.

 Why run your LLM locally for coding?

-This guide walks through a complete local LLM coding setup using VSCodium, Continue, and Ollama — no cloud, no API costs, your code stays on your machine.
+This guide walks through a complete local LLM coding setup using VSCodium, Continue, and Ollama - no cloud, no API costs, your code stays on your machine.
 By the end you'll have AI code completion, inline chat, and refactoring running entirely offline.
-Local models now handle 70–80% of everyday coding tasks at zero ongoing cost, and in 2026 the quality gap with cloud models has narrowed significantly.
+Local models now handle a large share of everyday coding tasks at zero ongoing cost, as long as you pick a model that fits your actual laptop.

 The stack: